hajir-almahdi/WeRateDogs/Readme.md

-#Analyzing Tweets from WeRateDogs twitter account for Udacity Nanodegree
+# Analyzing Tweets from WeRateDogs twitter account for Udacity Nanodegree Project

 Real-world data rarely comes clean.
 Using Python and its libraries, in this project data wrangling processes will be applied to gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.